Program Overview

 Possible Forms That the Capstone Project May Take

 The capstone project can take many forms including one of the designs below, an expansion of a course, or an internship or practicum opportunity.
 The overarching principle used to determine if a capstone project is suitable is whether it provides students the opportunity to apply the skills and competencies acquired in the MPH program to a problem likely to be encountered in public health practice.
-The topic and format of the capstone project is flexible and is developed through discussions between the student and capstone advisor.
+The topic and format of the capstone project are flexible and developed through discussions between the student and capstone advisor.
 Some examples of formats or designs for the capstone project include:

 Literature Review